patrick-204/LightBnB/LightBnB_WebApp/README.md

 * `routes` contains the router files which are responsible for any HTTP requests to `/users/something` or `/api/something`.
 * `styles` contains all of the sass files.
 * `server.js` is the entry point to the application.
 This connects the routes to the database.

+## Getting Started

+Follow the below steps to run the LightBnB project:
+1. Clone this repository: git clone https://github.com/patrick-204/LightBnB/tree/master
+2. Install dependencies using the `npm install` command.
+3. Start the web server using the `npm run local` command.
+The app will be served at <http://localhost:3000/>.
+4. Go to <http://localhost:3000/> in your browser.
+5. Sign up by selecting the Sign Up option and entering a unique username, email, and password.
+6. Sign in using the Sign In button and your email and password.
+7. Search for a listing using the Search option.
+8. Create a new listing by selecting Create Listing.
+9. View your listings by selecting My Listings.
+10. View your reservations by selecting My Reservations.

+## Dependencies

+- bcrypt 3.0.8 or above
+- cookie-session 1.4.0 or above
+- nodemon 1.19.4 or above
+- express
+- pg 8.11.5 or above
+- node 5.10.x or above

+## Technology

+- HTML
+- JavaScript
+- CSS
+- PostgreSQL
+- jQuery